 Earthshaking Science excerpt

-Read the following excerpt from Earthshaking Science, available through Library Reserves.
+Read the following excerpt from Earthshaking Science, available in Canvas.

 - Hough, Susan, "Plate Tectonics Revolution", excerpted from Earthshaking Science: What we know (and don't know) about earthquakes, Princeton University Press, 2002, pp. 1-12.
 (Read up to the bold heading Seismology and Plate Tectonics)